nicklockwood/Expression/README.md

 By default, expressions are optimized where possible to make evaluation more efficient.
 Common optimizations include replacing constants with their literal values, and replacing pure functions or operators with their result when all arguments are constant.

-The optimizer reduces evaluation time at the cost of increased initialization time, and for an expression that will only be evaluated once or twice, this tradeoff may not be worth it, in which case you can disable optimization using the `options` argument, as follows:
+The optimizer reduces evaluation time at the cost of increased initialization time, and for an expression that will only be evaluated once or twice this tradeoff may not be worth it, in which case you can disable optimization using the `options` argument:

 ```swift
 let expression = Expression("foo + bar", options: .noOptimize, ...)